-The startup probe ensures that a PostgreSQL instance, whether a primary or standby, has fully started according to pg_isready.
 While the startup probe is running, the liveness and readiness probes remain disabled.
 Following Kubernetes standards, if the startup probe fails, the kubelet will terminate the container, which will then be restarted.

-The startup probe provided by EDB Postgres for Kubernetes is configurable via the parameter .spec.startDelay, which specifies the maximum time, in seconds, allowed for the startup probe to succeed.
-At a minimum, the probe requires pg_isready to return 0 or 1.
+The .spec.startDelay parameter specifies the maximum time, in seconds, allowed for the startup probe to succeed.